tmaczynski/AsyncUsageAnalyzers/DontUseThreadSleepInAsyncCode.md

 ## How to fix violations

 Use "await System.Threading.Tasks.Task.Delay(...)" instead.
-If a sleep is interrupted by some other thread, use on of overloads of Task.Delay() method which takes a cancallation token.
+If a sleep is interrupted by some other thread, use overload of Task.Delay() which takes a cancallation token.

 ## How to suppress violations